-- Download the latest version of Shadows on www.shadowspro.com (the installation file shadows.exe is approximately 19 MB and can be downloaded in tens of seconds) Note: if you install Shadows from a CDROM, skip this part and insert the disk in the computer. - 2.
+- Download the latest version of Shadows on www.shadowspro.com (the installation file shadows.exe is approximately 35 MB) Note: if you install Shadows from a USB key, skip this part. - 2.
 Start installation - a.
 During the installation, choose the language and click on Next

-- Read the End User License Agreement, if acceptable, check the box: I undestand... then click on Next - c.
+- b.
+Read the End User License Agreement, if acceptable, check the box: I understand... then click on Next - c.
 Click again on Next, unless you need to change the installation folder. - d.
 Select how you want the icons to be created and click on Next, - e.
 Wait until the installation is finished. - f.
 Finally click on Finish. - 3.
 The program is now installed. - a.
-Under Windows 7 or earlier versions: you can access to Shadows from the Start menu > All programs > Shadows 4.0 - b.
+Under Windows 7 or earlier versions: you can access to Shadows from the Start menu > All programs > Shadows - b.
 Under Windows 8 and later: access Shadows by typing its name in the Search area, or by installing it as a "tile" in the Windows screen.

-Installation of the Shadows license
+Installation of the Shadows license file

-When a Shadows Expert or Shadows Pro license is ordered, it is delivered by E-mail in the form of a encrypted text file.
-The license is included on the CDROM when the box version is ordered.
+When a Shadows Expert or Shadows Pro license is ordered, it is delivered by E-mail in the form of an encrypted text file and an activation code.
+The license is included on the USB key when the box version is ordered.